backdoorrrr/Natural-Backdoor-Dataset/README.md

   **4 Test videos Avg ASR**: 99.96% <br>

   # Privacy
-  The first two home-made datasets show faces, and the training set of the first dataset is mosaicked to protect privacy, which can have a slight effect on the effectiveness of the attack.
-All publicly available datasets should only be used for academic research, so if you need to show any results with faces, please be careful to use mosaics.
-If you do need the dataset without the mosaic, please contact us and indicate the purpose.
-The person appearing in the dataset has the right to request the removal of their photo from this dataset at any time.
+  The first two home-made datasets show faces, where the training set is mosaicked for privacy, which can have a slight effect on the effectiveness of the attack.
+All publicly available datasets should only be used for academic research, so if you need to display any results with faces, please be careful to use mosaics.
+If you do require a dataset without mosaics, please contact us and state the purpose.
+The person appearing in the dataset has the right to request that their photograph be removed from that dataset at any time.